 In addition to these and other supervisory efforts, the Federal Reserve has adopted new regulations and revised existing ones to protect consumers.
 In July 2008, the Federal Reserve strengthened a key regulation designed to protect consumers in the mortgage market from unfair, abusive, or deceptive lending and servicing practices.
 The rule also establishes advertising standards, requires certain mortgage disclosures to be given to consumers earlier in the transaction, and adds important protections for a newly defined category of "higher-priced mortgage loans."
 When developing new regulations, the Board of Governors is working carefully and creatively to craft regulations that people can better understand—even using consumer focus groups to give us feedback on the clarity of our proposals.

-The Federal Reserve also has rule-writing authority for the provisions of the Community Reinvestment Act (CRA).
+Many of you are also aware that the Federal Reserve has rule-writing authority for the provisions of the Community Reinvestment Act (CRA).
 The CRA has been a significant driver of access to credit and capital in traditionally under-served communities since it was passed in 1977.
-Yet the financial services landscape has changed dramatically in the past 30 years, and the problems we face are now different.
+Yet, as we’re all aware, the financial services landscape has changed dramatically in the past 30 years, and the problems we face are now different.

-For example, there is evidence that the CRA is of limited use in addressing the problem of foreclosure spillovers, especially when it comes to dealing with real-estate-owned (REO) properties and the disposition of vacant properties.
+For example, there is evidence that CRA is of limited use in addressing the problem of foreclosure spillovers, especially when it comes to dealing with real-estate-owned—or REO—properties and the disposition of vacant properties.
 This is an especially important issue for Ohio, which is saddled with a very high inventory of REO properties.

-While regulatory efforts are important, regulation alone is not a panacea and often addresses problems only after they have become problems.
+While these efforts are important, regulation alone is not a panacea and often only addresses problems after they become problems.
 Despite renewed activity on the regulatory front by the Federal Reserve and others, we need strategies to tackle the wider housing challenges of today and tomorrow.
 This raises the third area of focus for the Federal Reserve: our work as a community development partner.

 Through the Community Development function at each of the 12 Reserve Banks, the Federal Reserve maintains relationships with community and economic development practitioners.
 We regularly share our findings with bankers and legislators at the state and national levels, and with our colleagues at the Board of Governors in Washington.
-And we use the knowledge we gain to inform our supervisory and regulatory policy responsibilities.
+And we use the knowledge we gain from working with you to inform our supervisory and regulatory policy responsibilities.

 We also apply this knowledge in our work with other government agencies at all levels to promote community development.
-This leads to more flexible and targeted solutions that can make a difference in all neighborhoods.
+This leads to more flexible and targeted solutions that can make a difference in the neighborhoods where you work.